Chicago and Illinois sue to stop Trump’s Guard deployment plan after Portland ruling

-CHICAGO (AP) — Illinois and Chicago filed a lawsuit Monday aiming to stop President Donald Trump's administration from sending hundreds of National Guard troops to the city, just as troops prepared to deploy and hours after a federal judge blocked their deployment to Portland, Oregon.
+CHICAGO (AP) — Illinois leaders went to court Monday to stop President Donald Trump from sending National Guard troops to Chicago, escalating a clash between Democratic-led states and the Republican administration during an aggressive immigration enforcement operation in the nation’s third-largest city.

-The developments come as the administration portrays the Democrat-led cities as war-ravaged and lawless and amid Trump’s crackdown on illegal immigration.
-Officials in both cities have disputed the president’s characterizations, saying military intervention isn’t needed and it’s federal involvement that’s inflaming the situation.
+The legal challenge came hours after a judge blocked the Guard's deployment in Portland, Oregon.

-The legal challenge comes after Illinois Democratic Gov. JB Pritzker said some 300 of the state's guard troops were to be federalized and deployed to the nation’s third-largest city, along with 400 others from Texas.
+The Trump administration has portrayed the cities as war-ravaged and lawless amid the government's crackdown on illegal immigration.
+Officials in Illinois and Oregon say military intervention isn’t needed and that federal involvement is inflaming the situation.

 The lawsuit alleges that “these advances in President Trump’s long-declared ‘War’ on Chicago and Illinois are unlawful and dangerous.”